 U.S. News: The Citadel is No. 2 best public institution in the South for those offering a master's degree--The Citadel is the only South Carolina college that combines a quality undergraduate education with outstanding value, according to the latest U.S. News & World Report rankings.
-The Citadel ranks No. 7 best value among Southern colleges and is the No. 2 best public institution in the South among those offering up to a master's degree.
+The Citadel ranks No. 6 best value among Southern colleges and is the No. 2 best public institution in the South among those offering up to a master's degree.
 According to U.S. News editors, "the most significant values are among colleges that are above average academically."
-In the 2008 rankings, The Citadel is also:
+In the 2010 rankings, The Citadel is also:

-- No. 5 among the best public and private universities in the South offering up to a master's degree but few, if any, doctoral programs.
-The college was No. 7 last year. - No. 34 among the nation's best undergraduate engineering programs at schools where the highest degree is a bachelor's or master's.
+- No. 6 among the best public and private universities in the South offering up to a master's degree but few, if any, doctoral programs. - No. 21 among the nation's best undergraduate engineering programs at schools where the highest degree is a bachelor's or master's.
+The Citadel was 26th last year. - No. 6 best for a strong commitment to teaching among regional universities in the South